 The purpose of the Code of Conduct (the Code) is to articulate and make clear the standards of behaviour that Mirvac expects of everyone who represents Mirvac including, all Mirvac employees, Directors, contractors, labour hire employees, suppliers and apprentices.
-The Board approves the Code, which was last reviewed in 2020.
+The Board approves the Code, which was last reviewed in December 2022.

-Any materially adverse conduct that is inconsistent with the values, the Code or desired culture of the Group is reported to the Board.
+Any materially adverse conduct that is inconsistent with the values, the Code or desired culture of the Group is reported to the Board with oversight from the Human Resources Committee.

-VALUES
+MIRVAC VALUES

 The Code sets out Mirvac's corporate values which reflect the high-performing culture at Mirvac and are intended to act as a guide for behaviour.
-These values are: